semaphoreci/semaphore/docs/versioned_docs/version-CE/using-semaphore/connect-github-oauth.md

 OAuth is the legacy method to access your GitHub repositories.
 This feature might be deprecated in the following releases.
 Semaphore recommends using [GitHub App](./connect-github) instead of the method described here.

-TODO: oauth was not working on the alpha I used.
-Check again

 ## Overview {#overview}

 Semaphore supports two types of ways to access your GitHub repositories: